doppelganger9/blog/content/blog/2019/03/12/index.md

 date: "2019-03-12T20:30:03.284Z"
 published: true
 description: "A post about how I discovered and now use reveal-md to create engaging technical presentations."
-tags: [ "reveal-md", "technical presentations", "tools" ]
+tags: [ "reveal-md", "technical presentations", "tools", "pdf", "static website" ]
 ---

 *This post is a departure from [the](/2019/03/06/) [previous](/2019/03/07/) [ones](/2019/03/10/) as it is describing a tool unrelated to the construction of this blog.*